SalomePlatform/adao/doc/en/advanced.rst

 This can be repeated for each node that requires it, by reusing the same new container for all nodes, or by creating a new container for each node.

+A more generic way to impose a global execution in a separate container is to use a variable named "*ExecuteInContainer*".
+This variable is available for ADAO cases through graphical user interface (GUI) or the textual one (it is for example available by default in the :ref:`section_ref_assimilation_keywords`).

 .. warning::